tkr22777/teaching-cs-630/final_project/project_spec_and_options.md

 ---

+### Business Analytics Track (DB-only option)

+For Business Analytics students, implementing a backend service is not required.

+Deliverables:
+- ER Diagram (min 3NF)
+- `sql/schema.sql` with CREATE TABLE statements, PK/FK/constraints
+- `sql/sample_data.sql` with representative rows
+- `docs/ANALYTICS_QUERIES.md` containing SQL that demonstrates:
+  - Core operations (INSERT/UPDATE/DELETE where relevant)
+  - Analysis: JOINs, GROUP BY aggregates, window functions, subqueries/CTEs
+  - Views (or materialized views if supported) for reusable analytics
+  - Brief notes on indexing and one EXPLAIN/EXPLAIN ANALYZE discussion

+Demo: run the SQL scripts and analytics queries live in the last class and explain results.

+---

 ## Project Ideas

 Choose one project.
 Each includes **5 core features** - you must design and implement **5 additional features** based on real-world needs.